Academic Progress and Results

 To achieve the best possible grades you will need a much more active working relationship with your teachers: you will be encouraged to work collaboratively, seeking advice and extra help as necessary, and will be expected to undertake independent research and reading in support of your chosen subjects.

-Over the last three years our upper sixth form students have consistently maintained an A – E grade A level pass rate of 99% or more, a high percentage gaining A or B grades.
-The majority of our sixth form leavers usually go to degree courses at Universities or Higher Institutions, with just under half of these going to Russell Group Universities.
+Over the last two years our upper Sixth Form students have consistently maintained an A-E grade A level pass rate of 100%, a high percentage gaining A*B grades.
+The majority of our Sixth Form leavers usually go to degree courses at Universities or Higher Institutions, with just under half of these going to Russell Group Universities.
 Others chose to take gap years or work based apprenticeships.

 As a Sixth Form student at Pocklington School you will be encouraged to fully to broaden your academic horizons by attending academic seminars and presentations.
 These can be selected from an annual programme of clubs, societies, activities and events to suit your own interests and specialist subjects.